dune3d/dune3d-docs/groups.rst

 checkbox next to the color button in the first group of the body or use the context menu of the body's row in the workspace browser.
-The solid model color is saved in the document and not part of the workspace view state unlike he solid model visibility.
+The solid model color is saved in the document and not part of the workspace view state unlike solid model visibility.

 Reference
 ---------

 A reference group is the first group in any document.
 It automatically contains three workplanes, one for each axis.
 Neither the group nor its workplanes can be deleted.
 Reference groups can't be added explicitly.
+Pressing delete on a reference workplane hides it.
+I can be made visible in the group settings of the reference group.

-It's possible to add entities in the reference group, but not recommended.
+It's not possible to add entities to the reference group or to set an active workplane.

 Sketch